 I only want to write about magick that works, and magick that works easily and regularly.
 I have yet to find any health magick, or any form of healing, that works as well as the rest of of my magick.
 I don’t think you could even say a visit to the doctor works well, so I certainly don’t feel qualified to offer a magickal alternative to mainstream medicine.
 It would feel like cashing-in on hope and illness.

-When I worked as a sorcerer-for-hire I was often asked to heal people.
+When I worked as a sorcerer-for-hire, many years ago, I was often asked to heal people.
 I refused every time, because I didn’t have the skills.
 People still offer to throw money at me for this sort of work, and it would be easy to exploit them.
 But I couldn’t live with myself.
 There is a chance that magickal work could act as a placebo, and thus provide a real benefit, but I would feel like a fraud.

 So, when people ask, I refuse, but I do a little angelic magick free of charge in the hope it will help them.
-I don’t know that it does, but it feels right to try.
+I don’t know that it works every time, but it feels right to try.

 In person I’ve found that I can heal headaches, but that’s about all.
 I’m pretty good at magick, so I wish I could offer hope and help to those who need it, but simply don’t feel qualified.
 If that changes, and I find something that works consistently when it comes to healing, I will rethink.

 But as I say over and over, magick is only ever one factor in any situation.
 To conquer a situation you break it down into parts and target each part with magick.
 When it comes to health I can’t imagine having the insight or skill to know what to do when somebody with cancer asks me for help.
 Do I try to make them feel better by fighting symptoms?
 Do I try to raise their levels of hope?
 Do I try to zap the cancer cells?
 Do I try to make more money for them so they can get better treatment?
 I don’t know, so I don’t try.